xmengli/Rotation-oriented-self-supervised/README.md

 ## Citation

-If H-DenseUNet is useful for your research, please consider citing:
+If this code is useful for your research, please consider citing:

   ```shell
 @ARTICLE{9411868,